Dr. Mary Pelton-Cooper, PsyD

 Registered Nurse

-I have been practicing for over 25 years.
-My clinical psychology work has been with students in a university counseling center and with men, women, and teenagers in my private practice.
-I also do EAP work for miners and hospital employees.
+I have been practicing psychology for 30 years and I have a background in obstetrics and public health nursing.
+My clinical psychology work has been with adults, and couples.
 My approach varies with individual clients but is predominantly based on Relational, Interpersonal, and Cognitive Behavioral techniques.

 Recommended Books: